The Driving Test was last updated in December 2017

 When you are reaching Level 5 on all of the key skills we will discuss suitable timescales for booking your practical test.
-You, the pupil, are the best person to actually book the test
+I book all tests for pupils using a direct link to the DVSA national

 I cover the Crewe Driving Test Centre.
 The current price for the practical test is £62.00 for weekdays and £75.00 for weekday evenings and weekends.

 For the public test booking service, follow this link: www.direct.gov.uk/bookpracticaltest

 What happens on the day of the test?